kirillgenets/js-design-patterns/patterns/structural-patterns/composite/README.md

 ## Relationship

 Clients use the **Component** interface for the interaction with objects inside a nested structure.
 If the receiver of the request is a **Leaf** object, then it processes the request.
 When the receiver of the request is a **Composite** object, than usually it redirects a request to its children (maybe with some operations before and after the redirect).

+## Results

+The **Composite** pattern:

+- defines classes hierarchies, consisting of simple and composite objects;
+- simplifies client architecture;
+- simplifies the addition of new types of components;

+## Our example